hushbrush/AdvQuants/README.md

-# What You Trust Is Who You Are: Predicting Political Ideology Using InstitutionalConfidence
+# What You Trust Is Who You Are: Predicting Political Ideology Using Institutional Confidence

 I’m trying to learn whether despite institutional trust levels being at al all time low in the